-В U G E Demonstrate knowledge and understanding of the concepts, substance and structure of the content and teaching strategies of the teaching area.
-APST 2.1 Implement teaching strategies for using ICT to expand curriculum learning opportunities for students.
-APST 2.6 Include a range of teaching strategies.
-APST 3.3 Demonstrate knowledge of a range of resources, including ICT, that engage students in their learning.
-APST 3.4 Demonstrate a range of verbal and non-verbal communication strategies to support student engagement.
-APST 3.5 Demonstrate broad knowledge of strategies that can be used to evaluate teaching programs to improve student learning.
-APST 3.6 Seek and apply constructive feedback from supervisors and teachers to improve teaching practices.
-APST 6.3 Please leave blank if unable to assess in the school context Demonstrate broad knowledge and understanding of the impact of culture, cultural identity and linguistic background on the education of students from Aboriginal and Torres Strait Islander backgrounds.
-APST 1.4 Please leave blank if unable to assess in the school context Demonstrate broad knowledge of, understanding of and respect for Aboriginal and Torres Strait Islander histories, cultures and languages.
+В D G E Demonstrate knowledge and understanding of the concepts, substance and structure of the content and teaching strategies of the teaching area.
+APST2.1 lii lii lii lii Implement teaching strategies for using ICT to expand curriculum learning opportunities for students.
+APST2.6 lii lii lii lii Include a range of teaching strategies.
+APST 3.3 lii lii lii lii Demonstrate knowledge of a range of resources, including ICT, that engage students in their learning.
+APST 3.4 lii lii lii lii Demonstrate a range of verbal and non-verbal communication strategies to support student engagement.
+APST 3.5 lii lii lii lii Demonstrate broad knowledge of strategies that can be used to evaluate teaching programs to improve student learning.
+APST3.6 lii lii lii lii Seek and apply constructive feedback from supervisors and teachers to improve teaching practices.
+APST6.3 lii lii lii lii Please leave blank if unable to assess in the school context Demonstrate broad knowledge and understanding of the impact of culture, cultural identity and linguistic background on the education of students from Aboriginal and Torres Strait Islander backgrounds.
+APST 1.4 lii lii lii lii Please leave blank if unable to assess in the school context Demonstrate broad knowledge of, understanding of and respect for Aboriginal and Torres Strait Islander histories, cultures and languages.
 APST 2.4 Please leave blank if unable to assess in the school context Describe a broad range of strategies for involving parents/carers in the educative process.
 APST 3.7

 Please provide comments about knowledge, practice and engagement of the preservice teacher in relation to this section.

 Comments are required if 'Developing towards graduate level' or 'Below graduate level' has been identified for any of the descriptors.